Virtual Khovanov homology using cobordisms

 {\In Knot36v := CD[X[1, 4, 2, 5], X[2, 5, 3, 6], X[3, 6, 4, 1]];} {\In {sgn[Knot36v, "00*"], sgn[Knot36v, "0*0"], sgn[Knot36v, "*00"]}} \begingroup\Out {1, -1, 1}\endgroup {\In {sgn[Knot36v, "01*"], sgn[Knot36v, "10*"], sgn[Knot36v, "0*1"], sgn[Knot36v, "1*0"], sgn[Knot36v, "*01"], sgn[Knot36v, "*10"]}} \begingroup\Out {1, 1, 1, -1, -1, -1}\endgroup {\In {sgn[Knot36v, "11*"], sgn[Knot36v, "1*1"], sgn[Knot36v, "*11"]}} \begingroup\Out {1, -1, 1}\endgroup 2mm

 Indeed only the sign of the morphism $d_{1*1}$ is different now.
-Hence the face $F1$ still has an odd number, but the face $F2$ has an even number off signs.
+Hence, the face $F1$ still has an odd number, but the face $F2$ has an even number of signs.
 This should cancel with the extra sign of the pantsdown morphism $d_{1*1}$.
+And indeed:

 {\In {d[Knot36v][d[Knot36v][KhBracket[Knot36v, 0]]], d[Knot36v][d[Knot36v]\\ [KhBracket[Knot36v, 1]]]}} \begingroup\Out {{0, 0, 0, 0, 0, 0, 0, 0}, {0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0}}\endgroup 2mm